webaware/gravityforms-eway/readme.txt

 * you need to install the [Gravity Forms](http://www.gravityforms.com/) plugin
 * you need an SSL certificate for your hosting account
 * you need an account with eWAY Australia
-* this plugin uses eWAY's [Direct Payments API](http://www.eway.com.au/developers/api/direct-payments.html), and does not support eWAY's hosted payment form
+* this plugin uses eWAY's [Direct Payments API](http://www.eway.com.au/developers/api/direct-payments.html) or [Stored Payments API](http://www.eway.com.au/developers/api/stored-(xml)), and does not support eWAY's hosted payment form

 = Filter hooks =